8ooo8/vim-easy-inline-motion/README.md

 |Coverage: current and adjacent lines|Coverage: whole buffer|vim-easy-inline-motion **lacks an ability to instantly reach faraway targets**|
 |Not direct support to an instant jump to non-word-tip characters|Direct support to an instant jump to non-word-tip characters|vim-easy-inline-motion **lacks a direct support to an instant jump to non-word-tip characters**|

+Please note that to keep an easy reading of [vim-easymotion][vim-easymotion-repo]'s highlights, [this plugin][vim-easy-inline-motion-repo] hides its highlights when [vim-easymotion][vim-easymotion-repo]'s functions are triggered.

 ## Installation

 For example, with plugin manager, [vim-plug][vim-plug-repo]: